ruboerner/quarto_book_slides_template/README.md

 make slides
 ```

-**Note:** The Makefile renders the book first (with `--no-clean`) and then the slides so assets and decks are not wiped between steps.
+**Notes:** The Makefile renders the book first (with `--no-clean`) and then the slides so assets and decks are not wiped between steps.

 ## Embedding slides in a chapter
 Use a relative link (no leading slash) to avoid broken paths on GitHub Pages: